owl-from-hogvarts/river-wm-js/README.md

 `SwitchableMode` will configure for you keybinding to *enter* the mode from `fallbackMode`, and *exit* from your mode back to `fallbackMode`.
 Works like toggle!

 `EnterableMode` setups keybinding *only to enter* the mode from all of the specified modes.
 To switch to other modes (i.e. *exit* mode), you should make them enterable too.
-You may wan't to make `DEFAULT_MODE` enterable from `ALL`.
+You may want to make `DEFAULT_MODE` enterable from `ALL`.
 Thus you will be able to enter it from any other mode.

 For more advance setup use `EnterModeAction` with appropriate keybindings or file an issue for me to implement feature.